 How Much Does LTC Insurance Cost in Connecticut?

 How much does long term care insurance cost in Connecticut?
-The answer: It depends on your age and health history at the time you buy the insurance.
+The answer depends on your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period